 Q: How old can my COVID-19 test results be?
 When should I get tested?

 A: Per our current protocols, results must be within 72 hours of arriving at Sakura-Con.
-For example if you plan on arriving on the 15th, please make sure you are tested by April 12.
+For example if you plan on arriving on the 7th, please make sure you are tested on or after April 4.